 The writer-editors at Harpers Ferry Center (HFC) maintain this guide for HFC staff, park and program staff, contractors, and others who prepare NPS interpretive media.
-It aims to minimize distractions caused by variations in spelling, capitalization, and hyphenation and to eliminate the use of derogatory terms, racist slurs, and outdated language.
+It aims to minimize distractions caused by variations in spelling, capitalization, and hyphenation and to eliminate the use of derogatory terms and insensitive, racist, and outdated language.
 While not intended to impose a strict house style, it includes recommended usages and style decisions developed in the interest of servicewide consistency.

-In 2020 we reviewed every entry and added more than 30 new terms—over half from the national reckoning of racial injustice.
+In 2020 we reviewed every entry and added more than 30 new terms.
 Our advisors are listed below; staff from across the NPS also reviewed a draft of this document.
-We have added more new terms in the 2022 update.
+We continue to update and add new terms.

 New or substantially revised entries are marked with a plus sign:

-Entries that could change before the next edition are marked with an asterisk or star:
+Entries that could change are marked with an asterisk or star:

-Note: As of 2022, the guide is available only online.
-You can download it as a PDF, just remember to check this digital version for updates from the HFC writer-editors.
+Note: The guide is available only online.
+You can download it as a PDF—just remember to check this digital version for updates from the HFC writer-editors.
 To search for an entry in the guide, use your browser's "find" function (e.g., ctrl/cmd + F in Chrome).

 Remember Your Audience